 In Arizona, climate change is already making deadly heat waves, droughts and wildfires across the state worse.
-These impacts have real costs on Arizonans’ health and economy, including heat-related deaths, higher electricity bills, crop losses and more.
+These effects of climate change have real costs on Arizonans’ health and economy, including heat-related deaths, higher electricity bills, crop losses and more.

 And without action, these costs will only grow worse and further strain recovery from the COVID-19 pandemic, which has battered the Arizona economy and taken thousands of lives in the state.